 And I took advantage of the resources of the group to get a question answered.
 I’ve been listening to episodes of the Dragnet radio show from the ’50s, and in each episode, Joe Friday tells the listener of the department that he is working on for that weeks case.
 One week he’ll be in Homicide, another in Bunko, yet another in Missing Persons.
 I was curious if detectives jumped around like that, but how would I find out about that?
 Sure, I probably could have Googled it, but why should I when our own Marianne has first-hand experience working in the police department.
 So I asked her and she said that these days that wouldn’t happen, but back then it was a regular thing.
 Only as forensic science became more important in solving crimes did detectives become more specialized, honing their skills to become more effective in a particular area.
 And now I know.

 Thanks again to everyone for joining me this month.
 Here’s the schedule for the next month or so:

-– The next Tamale Hut Café Reading Series event will be Saturday, October 28 at 7PM, but you already knew that because our group is the featured readers!
-Please check the blog or the group’s THC Facebook page for more information.
+– The next Tamale Hut Café Reading Series event will be Saturday, March 17 at 7PM, with featured reader Darwyn Jones.
+Please check the blog for more information.

-– the following day, I’ll send a reminder to you to submit a piece for critique during our next meeting.
+– around April 1, I’ll send a reminder to you to submit a piece for critique during our next meeting.

 – as I get pieces, I will send them out as quickly as I can

 Thanks for your interest in the THC Writers Group.
-I hope to see you at the next Writers Group meeting or the next Reading Series event.
+I hope to see you at the next Reading Series event or at the next Writers Group meeting.